ai-driven-dev/ai-driven-dev-community/scripts/aiddc/README.md

 - `aiddc-changes` - Copy the `git diff` output to your clipboard.
 - `aiddc-changes-from-main` - Copy the `git diff main` output to your clipboard.
-- `aidd-commit-last` - Copy last 10 commit messages to your clipboard.
+- `aidd-commit-last` - Copy the last 10 commit messages to your clipboard.

 #### Asking AI